hayakawwa/hayakawwa/README.md

 Frontend Developer from Ekaterinburg 🥶

-I am studying in the 3rd year at UrFU
+I'm studying in the 3rd year at UrFU

 I create applications using **[TypeScript](https://www.typescriptlang.org/)**